By Dr. Tyler Coles – Premier Orthodontics

 Leaving an overbite untreated can result in a host of complications that may impact your overall oral health and quality of life.
 Potential consequences include:

-Moreover, untreated overbites can lead to more severe issues, such as:
+Untreated overbites can also lead to more severe issues, such as:

-The lower teeth may emerge into the upper palate
+- Lower teeth emerging into the upper palate

-Addressing an overbite early and seeking timely orthodontic treatment to fix an overbite can help prevent these complications, improve overall oral health, and restore confidence in your smile.
+Addressing an overbite early and seeking timely orthodontic treatment can help prevent these complications, improve overall oral health, and restore confidence in your smile.

-How Can I Tell if Me or My Child Needs Braces to Fix an Overbite?
+How Can I Tell if I or My Child Needs Braces to Fix an Overbite?

 If you think you or your child may need braces to correct an overbite, the best place to start is by getting a free consultation with an orthodontist in your area.

-Getting with Braces in Phoenix, Chandler, Maricopa, and Casa Grande
+Getting Braces in Phoenix, Chandler, Glendale, Casa Grande and Maricopa